vilhess/vilhess.github.io/_pages/about.md

 # Favourite Papers

 1. [Auto-Encoding Variational Bayes](https://arxiv.org/abs/1312.6114)
    Obviously, it holds the first position.
-Without it, I am nothing, and because of it, I am everything.

 2. [Neural Tangent Kernel: Convergence and Generalization in Neural Networks](https://arxiv.org/abs/1806.07572)
    Infinitely wide neural networks behave like kernel regression, and their training dynamics can be analyzed through their corresponding kernels.
 I appreciate this paper because it provides a solid theoretical foundation for wide neural networks, supported by extensive mathematics.